 What's a lasting power of attorney and why do you need one?

-A lasting power of attorney is a great way to give yourself peace of mind for the future, just like making a will.
-Here, we'll look at the main benefits and how you can get yours from the comfort of home.
+A lasting power of attorney or LPA, is a great way to give yourself peace of mind for the future, just like making a will.

 What's a lasting power of attorney?

-A lasting power of attorney is a legal document that lets you choose people you trust to act on your behalf.
-If anything happens in the future that means you can’t make important decisions, they’ll be able to act with your best interests at heart.
+An LPA is a legal document that lets you choose people you trust to act on your behalf.
+If anything happens in the future that means you can’t make important decisions, such as loosing capacity, they’ll be able to act with your best interests at heart.

 Financial – this covers decisions about your home and how your money is managed